maz808/specargs/docs/source/usage.rst

         ...  # Steps that lead to returning a Knife return Knife(serrated=True)  # Valid against neither schema (ERROR)

-When parsing request data or serializing response data, using :class:`~specargs.AnyOf` will raise an error if the data is invalid against any of the provided schemas.
+When parsing request data or serializing response data, using :class:`~specargs.AllOf` will raise an error if the data is invalid against any of the provided schemas.
 The above code will result in the following OAS output:

 .. code-block:: yaml